-- E19.16 Employees cannot engage in outside employment during a period of grandparental leave without the prior approval of the Chief Executive. - E19.17 Grandparental leave counts as service for all purposes except the accrual of annual leave and personal leave. - E19.18 Grandparental leave does not break continuity of service.
+- E19.16 Employees cannot engage in outside employment during a period of grandparental leave without the prior approval of the head of service. - E19.17 Grandparental leave counts as service for all purposes except the accrual of annual leave and personal leave. - E19.18 Grandparental leave does not break continuity of service.